 How We Tested

-Our wireless headphone testing has been completely reinvented.
-It combines subjective, real-world expert evaluations with objective lab analyses using top-of-the-line audio equipment.
-Our testing team dedicated over 600 hours to parse out the details.
+Our wireless headphone testing combines subjective, real-world expert evaluations with objective lab analyses using top-of-the-line audio equipment.
+Our testing team dedicated over 600 hours to fleshing out the details.

 Our testing procedures are divided into five rating metrics:

-Noise Cancellation(20% weighting): We recorded simulations of noisy environments, like a bustling café, and generated graphs to demonstrate how well each pair cancels out background sound.
-Then also test in the real world on flights, at the gym, on strolls, and in busy offices to experience the noise-blocking performance you can expect.
+Noise Cancellation(20% weighting): We recorded simulations of noisy environments, like a bustling café, and demonstrated how well each pair cancels background sound.
+Then we test in the real world on flights, at the gym, on strolls, and in busy offices to experience the noise-blocking performance you can expect.

-Ease of Use (App & Controls)(10% weighting): We used the headphones interacting with their buttons and the app to learn how easy they are to use and customize.
+App & Controls(10% weighting): We used the headphones interacting with their buttons and the app to learn how easy they are to use and customize.

 Call Quality(10% weighting): We test call quality in noisy office and subway simulations and real-life calls, considering how well they handle voices and blocking background noise.

-It took a village to deliver this wireless headphones review.
+It took a village to create this wireless headphones review.
+Credit: Matt Lighthart

 Why You Should Trust Us

 Our team has over 100 years of combined professional experience in the audio industry, sound engineering, and consumer product reviews.
+The team is led by TechGearLab co-founder Chris McNamara.
+Chris has over 12 years of experience testing gear and a deep drive to help readers find the right product for their needs and budget.
 Dave Berkman is a Senior Audio Analyst with over two decades of professional audio experience, recording and producing for the History Channel, Apple, and the Food Network.
 He's also a talented musician and runs his own DJ and production company.

 We consider every detail from sound and fit to button placement, sizing, and how easy the controls are to use.